khalisfadil/Autobin-pcd2bin-converter/README.md

 5. In *inside-.pcd.bin* - this is to read the binary data and to make sure it is readed correctly. because our PCD data have 4 information which are XYZI.
 The binary data is readed and arrange into a array matrix with [*,4] size.

-If your PCD files have ring information IYZIR:
+If your PCD files have ring information XYZIR:

 change the array size in line *92* in *pcd2bin.py* from
 ```bash